batect/batect/ROADMAP.md

 * shell tab completion for options (eg. `batect --h<tab>` completes to `batect --help`) - #116
 * shell tab completion for tasks (eg. `batect b<tab>` completes to `batect build`) - #116
 * Kubernetes-style health checks from outside the container (don't require `curl` / `wget` to be installed in the container, just provide HTTP endpoint)
-* ability to override image tag for a container (eg. `./batect --use-image-tag:my-app=abc123 the-task`)
 * ability to build one or more container images separate to running a task (two use cases: build and push an application image, and pre-build all CI environment images in parallel rather than waiting until they're needed and building them effectively serially)

 ### Other